sedostheatre/sedos.co.uk/input/shows/2021-welcome-back-members-week.md

       Alternatively, grab a drink and catch-up with friends while listening to some great music.
 It’s going to be a friendly, relaxed event and the perfect opportunity to get us back together again.

+      The *Piano Night Social* is free to attend, but please register on our box office so we know how many people to expect!

       ^^^ ![](/assets/SedosWebsite-Banner-sechoir.jpg)

       ^^^